 Marketing is a continuous process, it does not remain a single step – it includes marketing research, product development, pricing, promotion, building customer relations, increasing brand image, attracting diverse customers, making sales, and increasing ROI, and customer satisfaction.

 The main goal of marketing is to increase the company’s profit and customer satisfaction.
 It starts with a need and ends with customer satisfaction and all the activities including between determine whether or not the marketing strategy will succeed.
-If the marketing effort achieves customer satisfaction, it is considered as successful and vice versa.
+If the marketing effort achieves customer satisfaction, it is considered successful, and vice versa.

 AMA has defined marketing which is very influential in this 21st century as”It is the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.”